BXU69/GenCPM/README.md

 - `x`: a data frame containing the non-image variables in the model.
 - `time`: the follow-up time for all individuals.
 - `status`: the status indicator, normally 0=alive and 1=event.
+- `external.connectome`: an external array indicating the connectivity for prediction.
+- `external.x`: an external data frame containing the non-image variables for prediction.
 - `cv`: a character indicating the method of cross-validation.
 The default method is `"leave-one-out"`.
 - `k`: a parameter used to set the number of folds for k-fold cross-validation.
 - `thresh`: the value of the threshold for selecting significantly related edges.
 The default value is `.01`.